alpertunga-bile/prompt-markdown-parser/README.md

 ### Parser Tab
 - Clone the repository with ```git clone https://github.com/alpertunga-bile/prompt-markdown-parser.git``` command.
 - Get into folder with ```cd prompt-markdown-parser``` command.
 - Start the application with ```python start.py``` command.
 This command is going to look for 'venv' file for virtual environment.
-It is going to setup the dependencies (deep-translator and customtkinter) and start the application.
+It is going to setup the dependencies and start the application.
+It will take minutes so please be patient.
 After the first setup, it is just going to start the GUI application.
 - You can choose ***Translate Prompts*** checkbox to translate your prompts to English.
 You can write prompts in a mixture of English and your native language.
 GoogleTranslator is used for translation.
 This checkbox works with ***Parse All Files In 'prompts' Folder*** and ***Parse And Save*** functionalities.
 - ***Parse All Files In 'prompts' Folder*** button is getting all markdown files under 'prompts' folder which is located in repo directory and parse and save them.
 - ***Select Prompt Files*** button is going to show a window to let you select your Markdown files.
 You can choose multiple files.